LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 decide which registries they trust and want to use and add them using their published URLs.
 The tool supports both pack checksums and signatures and takes several steps to sanitize registry and pack specifications.
-As other Logtalk developer tools, portability is main goal.
+As other Logtalk developer tools, portability is a main goal.
 This tool can be used with any supported Prolog backend and run in both POSIX and Windows systems.
-Moreover, this tool can be used not only for handling Logtalk packs but also Prolog only packs, thus providing a stepping stone for sharing portable resources between multiple systems.
+Moreover, this tool can be used not only for handling Logtalk packs but also Prolog only packs, thus providing a solution for sharing portable resources between multiple systems.

 This tool is the beta stage of development.